ahmedaatif/tt-inv-tracker/README.md

 Soon

 ## Local Setup
-If you want to contribute or run this project locally, below are intstructions to help you set up this project
+If you want to contribute or run this project locally, below are intstructions to help you get started

-### Prequisites
+### Prerequisites
 1. [Node.js](https://nodejs.org/en/download/package-manager)

 ### Running locally
-1. Download the repository
+1. Download the repository and navigate into it
 2. Run `npm install` to install the dependencies required
 3. Run `npm run start` to run the project